 These days most people rely on their smartphones as a GPS for hiking navigation.

 You may not be able to get a signal everywhere so download all the maps you need for offline access.

 We’ve always used Maps.ME that features many hiking trails & topographical features.
 It’s allowed us to do many hikes on our own, without tours or guide.

 Make sure your smartphone battery is fully charged before leaving.
 Having the GPS on & a bright screen will drain your battery quickly.
 You may want to bring along a spare battery or compact power bank.

 Smartphones are fragile & should be housed in both a heavy-duty & waterproof case especially if you will be hiking with a chance of rain or for multi-day hikes.

-Serious hikers looking to add more gadgets to their hiker’s packing list can look at investing in a GPS navigator.
+Serious hikers looking to add more gadgets to their collection can look at investing in a GPS navigator.

 They can be hand-held or wrist-mounted and are much more reliable than smartphones for navigation.

 If you prefer the old-fashioned way, bring along a compass & make sure to pick-up a map before heading out on any hiking trail.